 You can pick up Witch Hazel for around $1 a bottle at most grocery stores that have a pharmacy, or you can grab it on Amazon, but it’s quite a bit more expensive.

 I love Simply Earth essential oils because they are high-quality, 100% pure, and suuuper affordable.
 There is no reason to pay $100 a bottle for essential oils, so if you’re in the market, definitely check out Simply Earth.

 When I pick up witch hazel at the pharmacy and Simply Earth essential oils, I can make a batch of this witch hazel facial mist for less than $1 per month!

 My preference is to use a glass spray mister because the glass containers last forever (or, at least, a really long time) are environmentally-friendly, and easier to clean.

 I also find that drinking lots of water and taking a high-quality whole food vitamin makes a huge improvement in my skin.
 It helps reduce acne and gives me healthier looking skin.

-Check out my other homemade beauty products for the skin!
+Check out my other homemade products using witch hazel!